Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

 At last, please allow us to express our sincere gratitude and honour at your presence.
-Snowmelt Cup will shine her everglow with your participation, and keep her everlasting joy and memories in the heart of every Arcaea player bravely stepping into the challenge.
+May your participation shine Snowmelt Cup her everglow, and keep her everlasting joy and memories in the heart of every Arcaea player bravely stepping into the challenge!

 <!-- Version 2: individual invitation -->